TheBoonAI/scrounger/adobe_premiere_plugin/README.md

 ## How It Works

-The panel is a simple static html page that lets the user fill in the location of their Scrounger application on the web, and the location to save the imported assets on their computer.
+The panel is a simple static html page that lets the user fill in the url of their Scrounger application on the web, and the location to save the imported assets on their computer.
 Once the user clicks “Go”, they are redirected to the url provided.
 The Scrounger web application was slightly modified to detect when